datacarpentry/wrangling-genomics/episodes/02-quality-control.md

 ~~~
 {: .output}

-we can now see that there are a range of quality score, but that the end of the sequence
+we can now see that there is a range of quality scores, but that the end of the sequence is
 very poor (`#` = a quality score of 2).

 > ## Exercise